nklimko/dgrp-starve/README.md

 ### code
 - snakefiles subdirectory contains all pipeline snakefiles
-- other directories contain scripts specific to pipeline
+- other subdirectories contain scripts specific to pipeline

 ### snake
 - this folder is the core for all pipelines
-- data folder
+- data subfolder contains intermediate files for pipelines, procedurally generates by running smake.sbatch
-- slurm folder contains config file specific to computing cluster
+- slurm subfolder contains config file specific to computing cluster
-- log folder contains output/error messages from all rules
+- log subfolder contains output/error messages from all rules

 ### output
 - figures and csv tables for use in publication